-1.5 How this SMP was Developed
+1.5 How the 2017 Updated SMP was Developed

 This SMP was prepared as a logical product of a step-wise process undertaken by the city under the guidance of and with funding from the Washington State Department of Ecology (Ecology).
-The basic foundation of this process is the city's existing 1997 SMP.
-With only one amendment, the 1997 SMP has operated much the same for the past 18 years.
+The basic foundation of the 2013-2017 comprehensive update process was the city's existing 1997 SMP.
+With only one amendment, the 1997 SMP had operated much the same for the past 18 years.
 Goals, policies, regulations, and development standards from that SMP that are still relevant today were considered for inclusion to this SMP.

-In conformance with the SMP Guidelines (Chapter 173-26 WAC, Part III), the city is required to conduct several activities and prepare several reports and plans, all which build on one another to develop first information and data, then to use that material to inform development of other products, all leading to development of this SMP and evaluation of its environmental impacts.
-Those activities and products are discussed below.
+In conformance with the SMP Guidelines (Chapter 173-26 WAC, Part III), the city is required to conduct several activities and prepare several reports and plans, all which build on one another to develop first information and data, then to use that material to inform development of other products, all leading to development of the updated SMP and evaluation of its environmental impacts.
+Those comprehensive update activities and products are discussed below.